yugabyte/yugabyte-db/docs/content/latest/architecture/concepts/universe.md

 ![4 node cluster](/images/architecture/4_node_cluster.png)

-## Universe vs Cluster
+## Universe vs cluster

 A YugaByte DB universe can comprise of one or more clusters.
 Each cluster is a logical group of nodes running YB-TServers that are either performing one of the following replication modes:

 - Synchronous replication
 - Asynchronous replication

 The set of nodes that are performing strong replication are referred to as the **Primary cluster** and other groups are called **Read Replica clusters**.

 Note that: